orbitalchicken/Roadmap/Postponed.md

 Cinnamon
 --------
-	When I refresh the Applets cache, the progress windows does not appear correctly, it was just a tiny gray window in the top left corner.
+	an option to change the mouse scroll speed for the middle wheel in Mouse and Touchpad preferences When I refresh the Applets cache, the progress windows does not appear correctly, it was just a tiny gray window in the top left corner.
 	accessibility:
 		Screen reader did not appear to do anything, even after installing orca.